ikucan/pykafarr/README.md

 Producing is trivial.
 You simply set up your data frame where each row is assuemd to be a message to be sent on Kafka.
 The frame is sent accompanied by the desired message type.
 If the data frame is a superset of the message type it will be sent, provided equally named fields are type-compatible.

 In both cases advantages are simplicity and performance.
 The boilerplate mechanics of deserialisation and serialisation from AVRO to Pandas and the reverse are hidden in the library.
-As it is implemented in C++ it has better performance and scalability characteristcs when compared to Python.
+Because it is implemented in C++ it has better performance and scalability characteristcs when compared to Python.

 The C++ implemenation is fully independent and unaware of Python and can be used directly.
 In that case you are working with [Apache Arrow](https://arrow.apache.org/docs/cpp/index.html ") structures to interface with Kafka.